Skip to main content

 Make the UK the best place to start, grow and run a business

-UK businesses don’t lack strategy, ambition or talent, but all too often, the operating environment does not support growth.
-Whether that’s start-ups getting the finance they need to take their business to the next level, creating greater cyber and supply-chain resilience or ensuring the UK is competitive across regions and nations.
-We want the UK to be the best place in the world to start grow and run a business.
+UK businesses have no shortage of strategy, ambition or talent, but the operating environment often fails to support growth.
+Whether it’s securing finance for start-ups to scale up, improving cyber and supply chain resilience, or ensuring competitiveness across regions and nations, we want the UK to be the best place in the world to start, grow and run a business.

 • UK Competitiveness —